Where Do We Poop? City-Wide Simulation of Defecation Behavior for Wastewater-Based Epidemiology: Introduction

 \section{Introduction}

-Wastewater surveillance (WWS) is a public health tool that regularly measures biomarkers in wastewater samples, including pooled samples of feces, urine, and sputum from the population using sewage systems, to monitor infectious disease prevalence in the community.
+Wastewater surveillance (WWS) is a public health tool that regularly measures pathogens in wastewater samples, which are pooled samples of feces, urine, and sputum from the population using sewage systems, to monitor infectious disease prevalence in the community.
 Since the start of the COVID-19 pandemic, this novel approach has been widely implemented to supplement the use of epidemiological case surveillance for rapidly identifying disease outbreaks \cite{scott2021targeted, wang2022early}, monitoring temporal and spatial trends in disease transmission \cite{hopkins2023citywide, wang2023case}, and guiding disease prevention and control measures \cite{thompson2020making, hopkins2023public}.

-\reffig{fig:pathogen_in_system} illustrates the Wastewater Surveillance process: (1) Assume we have a study region, such as a city, in which individuals carrying an infectious diseases live.
+\reffig{fig:pathogen_in_system} illustrates the WWS process: (1) Assume we have a study region, such as a city, in which individuals carrying an infectious diseases live.
 In \reffig{fig:pathogen_in_system}, we highlight homes and a hospital housing infectious agents in red color.
 People use the toilet and, depending on their disease status, release loads of pathogens into their local sewer system.
-The pathogens travel down-stream from local wastewater pipes of individual homes into the sewer network of the local neighborhood, into larger sewer network of increasingly larger neighborhoods until eventually reaching wastewater processing plants where wastewater is collected.
-(2) Wastewater surveillance extracts wastewater samples at any point in the sewer network: At the processing plant or at any point upstream from sewer manholes which may collect wastewater from communities, neighborhoods, or individual homes.
+The pathogens travel down-stream from local wastewater pipes of individual homes into the sewer network of the local neighborhood, into larger sewer network of increasingly larger neighborhoods until eventually reaching wastewater treatment plants (WWTPs) where wastewater is collected.
+(2) WWS collects wastewater samples at any point in the sewer network: At the WWTP or at any point upstream from sewer manholes which may collect wastewater from communities, neighborhoods, or individual homes.
 (3) The collected samples are analyzed in labs to detect the load of a pathogen using highly sensitive testing.
-For example, for COVID-19, signals coming from as few as one infected person among tens of thousands can still be detected~\cite{hewitt2022sensitivity}.
-(4) These signals are analyzed for spatial and temporal trends, to identify local outbreaks, such as outbreaks at student residence halls at Emory University~\cite{wang2022early}.
-(5) Finally, these trends are communicated to policy makers such as leaders in university administration or state, indigenous, local, or territorial health departments to take preventative action such as informing residents, pre-emptive resource allocation, and protecting vulnerable communities.
+For example, for COVID-19, pathogens shed by as few as 5-10 actively shedding individuals can be detected with high sensitivity among a population of 100,000.